This content is intended to serve as general information; it is not legal advice nor intended as legal advice.

 If you’re stopped in your car

 - Stop the car in a safe place as quickly as possible.
 Turn off the car, turn on the internal light, open the window partway, and place your hands on the wheel.
+If you are the passenger, put your hands on the dashboard.

 - If asked, show police your driver’s license, registration, and proof of insurance.